t6kke/BadmintonSkillCalculator/README.md

 ### Alpha 4

 - Under utils new launch arguments system created for commands and arguments
-- First launch argument is command; options: insert, report, category, version, help
+- First launch argument is command; options: version, help, insert, report, category
 - Each command is registered and can take anything betwee 0 to many arguments for additional parameters
 -
 - Information output functionality separated with option to just print human readable CLI output or to output json formatted data for machine interactions